-MetLife's reputation for ethical behavior is critical to its success.
+MetLife's reputation for upholding the highest standards of ethical behavior is critical to its success.
 Directors must observe the highest ethical standards and act with integrity and honesty to promote an environment that encourages MetLife's officers and employees to sustain and enhance MetLife's reputation and treat each other as well as customers, suppliers, and competitors with fairness and respect.

 Directors shall not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.